vegaprotocol/specs/protocol/0082-RFPR-on_chain_referral_program.md

 ## Summary

-The aim of the on-chain referral program is to incentivise users and community members to refer new traders by providing benefits for both referrers and referees.
+The aim of the on-chain referral program is to allow users of the protocol to incentivise users and community members to refer new traders by voting to provide benefits for referrers and/or referees.

 Whilst a referral program is active, the following benefits will be available to eligible parties: